Disability Insurance (DI) provides short-term wage replacement benefits to eligible California workers.

 - Benefit Overpayments

 Note: Make sure that information is reported accurately, and the correct benefits are paid.
 Committing fraud has serious outcomes.
-Learn more on Fraud and Penalties: What You Need to Know.
+Learn more on Help Fight Fraud.